learnlatex/learnlatex.github.io/en/lesson-12.md

 title: Citations and references
 ---

-## Citations and references

 For bibliographic citations, while you can include reference sources directly in your document, usually you will get that information from one or more external files.
 Such a file is a database of references, containing the information in a processing-friendly format.